 For Oak Openings Preserve, the controlled archery hunting program will continue to be used to help achieve reduction goals for this park.
-However, based on data collected during the previous five controlled archery hunts (an average of 25 deer were harvested per year within Oak Openings Preserve between September 2015 and January 2020), Metroparks will need to continue utilizing culling at this park in order to keep the deer population at levels that do not negatively impact park natural resources.
+However, based on data collected during the previous five controlled archery hunts (an average of 27.4 deer were harvested per year within Oak Openings Preserve between September 2015 and January 2022), Metroparks will need to continue utilizing culling at this park in order to keep the deer population at levels that do not negatively impact park natural resources.
+Beginning in 2023, a controlled archery hunt will begin at Secor Metropark to address the elevating population of deer in the newly restored former golf course.
 Controlled archery hunting will not be utilized at Wildwood Preserve or Pearson (even though hunting is allowed within the surrounding municipal jurisdictions for these parks) due to heavy visitor use and limited hunter access to remote areas within these park.
 All other parks included within this deer management plan are located in either the City of Toledo or the City of Maumee where hunting is forbidden under municipal ordinance.

-G. PROGRAM EVALUATION
+G. Program Evaluation